mariosn-phys/dns-ensemble-lib/README.md

 Additional diagnostic scripts that perform the optimal and modal stability analysis on streamwise-mean base flows are also included.

 An initialization script 'NL3D_Couette_gpu_init_ensemble.m' is provided, which advances multiple copies of a single initial state for a short time interval with a stochastic forcing term and stores the resulting states.
-This may be utilized to perform transition experiments from a laminar base flow, using the script 'NL3D_Couette_gpu_init_transition_ensemble.m'.
+A second initialization script, 'NL3D_Couette_gpu_init_transition_ensemble.m', is utilized to perform transition experiments from a laminar base flow or an S3T unstable roll-streak state.

 The main script 'NL3D_Couette_gpu_ensemble.m' continues simulation of these states for a specified number of ensemble members.
 Stochastic forcing can also be enabled in this script.